 Krabi province in Thailand, is a world surrounded by natural beauty.
-That’s why its popularity has exploded in the last decade and accounts for the large number of accommodation options you have available now.
+That’s why its popularity has exploded in the last decade and accounts for the large number of accommodation and restaurant options you have available now.
 There are small hotels, large chain hotels, dorms, guest houses, private vacation villas, luxury resorts, and simple bungalow’s available to suit all budgets.
 So the choice can be a bit overwhelming and so many ask where to stay in Krabi?

 The choice you make for your stay should take several factors into consideration when deciding where to stay in Krabi.
 Of course for many people the first thing they look at is the price.
 If you are planning an active holiday with many excursions, there is not much point to staying at an expensive resort.
 In the end it’s a bed where you sleep.
 If you are planning a relaxing holiday at the pool with only a few activities, it’s good to stay at a nice resort.

 I have been living in Ao Nang for the better part of the last 11 years and have seen the town grow.
 Also I have been working with tourist here during this time.
 So from my experience here, I have complied a list of the best places to stay in different locations, budgets and itineraries.
 Apart from Ao Nang, you can stay in Klong Muang, Railay, Tonsai, Longbeach, Tubkaek Beach, Ao Nammao, or Krabi Town.

 It is not the most beautiful town, and has gotten busy in the last years.
 Yet if you want live central and have access to many restaurants, nightlife and shopping options, it’s the place to stay.
 From here you can reach Tonsai, Railay Beach, and Poda Island just by hopping on to a local longtail boat from the beach.
 Also you can rent a bike here and explore the area or join one of the many tours offered to visit the natural wonders.